Skip to content

 Mosiah 25-28

-Mortals forgiving other mortals has to be at the top of life’s catch 22 list.
-How ironic that beings who are predisposed to weakness and who step on each other’s toes…are required to magically produce enough strength of character to forgive others while they have their own toes stomped on.
+Mortals forgiving other mortals has to be at the top of life’s Catch-22 list.
+How ironic that beings predisposed to weakness and who step on other people’s toes…are required to magically produce enough strength of character to forgive others while they have their own toes stomped on.

 **catch 22: paradox, dilemma, predicament